 Reduce, Reuse, Recycle: Recycling Laws and Regulations

 According to law, residents must also recycle newspapers, magazines and corrugated cardboard.
 However, additional paper materials may be recycled.
-The MCRC accepts all clean paper from haulers for recycling.
+The MCRC accepts all clean paper from recycling collectors for recycling.

-Large appliances are also required to be recycled—this is usually done by your garbage hauler.
+Large appliances are also required to be recycled—this is usually done by your waste/recycling collector.

 Apartment landlords (centrally-served) must provide their tenants with recycling educational material and centrally-located recycling containers.

-Download the Monroe County Recycling Laws (113k PDF).
+Download the Monroe County Solid Waste Reuse and Recycling Law.

 Learn More About the DES Recycling Center

 All residents and businesses in Monroe County are required to recycle.
 The county helps operate one recycling drop-off location for residents without curbside recyclable pick-up (businesses must set up a recycling program through their waste hauler).
 The Monroe County ecopark facility (10 Avion Drive - 14624) is open Wednesdays, 1 - 6:30 p.m. and Saturdays, 7:30 a.m. to 1 p.m. (closed holidays).
 Click here for more information about the ecopark.
 Only those items that are accepted in the curbside recycling program can be dropped off in the designated recycling dumpsters.
 For a list of curbside recyclable items that county residents may bring to the ecopark drop-off area see the Residential Recycling section.
 No garbage will be accepted.
 This facility accepts household items ONLY (no businesses, not-for-profits, churches, home offices, charities, etc.).

 Some towns/villages operate their own recycling drop-off centers.
 Contact your municipality’s public works/highway department to see if they offer this service.